Oncaspar Generic Name & Formulations

 History of pancreatitis, serious hemorrhage, or thrombosis with prior L-asparaginase therapy.
 Severe hepatic impairment.

 Observe patients for 1hr post-dose.
 Have medical treatment for anaphylaxis readily available.
-Permanently discontinue for Grade 3/4 infusion or hypersensitivity reactions, confirmed pancreatitis, severe thrombosis, total bilirubin >10×ULN.
+Permanently discontinue for Grade 3/4 infusion/hypersensitivity reactions, confirmed pancreatitis, or severe thrombosis.
 Monitor bilirubin and transaminases at least weekly during treatment cycles through at least 6wks after last dose.
 Monitor serum glucose, coagulation parameters.
-Discontinue if severe hemorrhage occurs.
-Advise females of reproductive potential to use effective non-hormonal contraception during and for ≥3mos after the last dose.
+Discontinue if severe hemorrhage or liver toxicity occurs.
+Advise females of reproductive potential to use effective non-hormonal contraception during and for 3months after the last dose.
 Pregnancy: exclude status prior to initiation.
-Nursing mothers: not recommended (during and for 3mos after last dose).
+Nursing mothers: not recommended (during and for 1month after last dose).